 Great Smoky Mountains National Park is one of the largest protected areas in the eastern USA where black bears can live in their natural surroundings, and they inhabit all elevations within the park.
 Although the populations are variable, biologists have estimated that there are approximately 1,500 bears that live in the park!
 Since this equals a population density of nearly 2 bears per square mile, there is always a good chance that you might see a bear while exploring the National Park.

-2. Description of the Black Bearblack bear in the smoky mountains
+2. Description of the Black Bear

 While black bears in the Smoky Mountains are black in color, they might be brown or cinnamon in other areas of the country.
 During the summer season, a typical adult male bear weighs roughly 250 pounds while adult females weigh just over 100 pounds since they are generally smaller.
 By the fall, many bears may double their weight and there have been documented cases in the park where bears have weighed more than 600 pounds!
 The average life expectancy for the black bear is between 12 to 15 years, but this amount is significantly reduced for those bears who have been exposed to human food and garbage.
 Therefore, it is essential to dispose of food and trash properly when visiting the park.